sergeyklay/php-orm-benchmark/README.md

 | CakePHP           |                5.11 |            108.07 |             1,565,349.03 | `find`       |
 | Doctrine          |                2.10 |             30.31 |             2,184,461.02 | `findOneBy`  |
 | Phalcon           |                1.16 |             16.25 |               624,028.96 | `findFirst`  |

+Get a batch of 200 records with relation. # TBD

+Get a batch of 200 records with relation and with metadata caching. # TBD

 If you are interested in other resutls, see [Travis CI build results](https://travis-ci.org/sergeyklay/php-orm-benchmark).